Zubrnice: Geography

+Zubrnice is located about 12 km east of Ústí nad Labem.
+It lies in the Central Bohemian Uplands.
+The highest point is at 659 m above sea level.
+The entire municipal territory lies within the České středohoří Protected Landscape Area.

 History

 The first written mention of Zubrnice is from 1352, when the church was mentioned.
 With a short break after the Hussite Wars, when Zubrnice was acquired by Jan of Vartenberk, the village was owned by the bishopric in Litoměřice continuously until 1848.

+Demographics

+Transport

+Zubrnice is the terminus and start of a railway line from/to Ústí nad Labem, but trains run on it only on weekends.

 Sights

 Zubrnice is known for it Museum in Nature with a set of valuable buildings of folk architecture, consisting of timbered, half-timbered and brick buildings.
-The baroque well in the centre is from 1695.
+The Baroque well in the centre dates from 1695.

 The Church of Saint Mary Magdalene is as old as the village.
 In 1723–1732, it was rebuilt in the Baroque style.